KovalevCG/vision-rover-ros2/README.md

 ---

-This is a **work-in-progress** project aimed at developing a four-wheel robot for environment mapping and vision-based tasks.
+This is a project aimed at developing a four-wheel robot for environment mapping and vision-based tasks.
 The robot integrates:

 - **LiDAR** for environment mapping
 - **Camera** for vision processing
 - **Remote control** capabilities

-Currently, this repository contains **early-stage** resources, including a photo of the robot and some initial code.

 ---

-### Final Robot Video
+### Final Robot Video Demonstration - https://youtu.be/dcy8bRz3WHk
 [![Final Robot Video](https://img.youtube.com/vi/dcy8bRz3WHk/0.jpg)](https://youtu.be/dcy8bRz3WHk)

-*(Placeholder for the current version of the robot)*

----

-### Upcoming Features
-- Full integration of ROS2 with LiDAR and camera modules
-- Remote control functionality
-- Detailed project documentation

 ---

 ## Project Stages: